 That’s not true at all.

 It’s okay to not be okay.
-I had to really make myself understand that for the longest.
+I had to make myself understand that for the longest.
 I say that because I used to always try to force myself to feel better which resulted in toxic behaviors such as drinking, compulsive shopping, increased negativity, etc.

 In all honesty, I still struggle with compulsive shopping.
 But I’m making my way and that’s all that matters.
-I really had to make a change because that not only would leave me flat out broke but I’d also feel guilty about it after the fact.
+I had to make a change because that not only would leave me flat out broke but I’d also feel guilty about it after the fact.

 There’s nothing wrong with not feeling happy all the time.